About Us

 About Observed

 Observed is a public-interest organisational research platform.
-It uses AI-assisted analysis of publicly available information, benchmarked against peer-reviewed academic research and recognised good-practice frameworks, to identify patterns in organisational behaviour that may indicate harm to workers, communities or public trust.
+It uses AI-assisted analysis of publicly available information, benchmarked against research and recognised good-practice frameworks, to identify concern signals, improvement signals and strong-practice signals where organisational behaviour may affect workers, communities, public value or public trust.

 Why Observed exists

-Harmful organisational practices can be difficult to see clearly when public information is scattered across media reporting, workplace review platforms, public registers, funding records, regulator material, organisation-owned publications and stakeholder submissions.
+Organisational practice can be difficult to see clearly when public information is scattered across media reporting, review platforms, public registers, funding records, regulator material, organisation-owned publications and stakeholder submissions.
+Sometimes those signals point to concern.
+Sometimes they point to improvement, maturity or strong public-interest practice.

 What Observed is

-Observed sits closer to an academic research centre, public-interest analyst or organisational risk research function than to journalism, private investigation or legal advocacy.
+Observed sits closer to an academic research centre, public-interest analyst or organisational evidence function than to journalism, private investigation or legal advocacy.

 Clear boundaries protect the work and the people affected by it.

-Observed is designed for public-interest accountability, not personal campaigns, private disputes, unsupported allegations or reputational attacks.
+Observed is designed for public-interest accountability, not personal campaigns, private disputes, unsupported allegations, unsupported endorsements or reputational attacks.

 Observed does